TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 			- Layer 1 it usually uses copper wire but can use fibre optic
 			- Consists of over 50 protocols of different mediums and speeds
 			- used to use **Bus topology**-
-				- Uussed to use coaxial cable
+				- Uussed to use coaxial cable which is more expensive than UTP cable
 				-  betweeen all hosts in network (**bus topology)**-
 				- all nodes are connected to a single cable, if one cable is broken then entire segment breaks
 				- Many  collisions can happen with this netwrosk